Wearable Wireless Devices for the Whole Family: Connection and Convenience or Caution?

 Security of wearable devices is a legitimate concern.
 Technology engineers have warned that they are easily hacked compromising health data and identity.
 The GPS tracking company Strava, uses satellite information to map the locations and travels of subscribers to the company’s fitness service, including those wearing Fitbit.
 These have been put on an interactive map.
 US Servicemen who wore Fitbits with the mobile app were able to be tracked on base.
 The U.S. Military revised its rules after sensitive data was revealed.

 There are also emerging privacy and security issues.
-If you have wearable devices, there are ways reduce exposure by turning the wireless connection off if not needed, avoid wearing the device at night or for long periods and downloading your information infrequently.
+If you have wearable devices, there are ways reduce exposure by turning the wireless connection off if not needed (or on airplane mode), avoid wearing the device at night or for long periods and downloading your information infrequently.

 Wireless Eyewear: Fatal Collision?